dwalton76/rubiks-cube-tracker/README.md

 Analyze an image, directory of images, or video feed to locate a rubiks cube.
 The RGB values for each square will be printed to STDOUT.

 This works for 2x2x2, 3x3x3, 4x4x4, 5x5x5, and 6x6x6 cubes.
-7x7x7 and larger
+6x6x6 is the
-should also work if all of the square are the same size.
-I have not tested larger than a 6x6x6.
+largest cube I have test with but 7x7x7 and larger should also work if all of the squares are the same size.

 If you are using the --webcam option a solution will be displayed on the screen for 2x2x2, 3x3x3 and 4x4x4 cubes.
 I have a solver for 5x5x5 but it takes about